plotly/plotly.py/CONTRIBUTING.md

 Check out our Community Forum: https://community.plot.ly/.

-## Want to improve the plotly documentation?
+## Want to improve the Plotly documentation?

 Thank you!
 Instructions on how to contribute to the documentation are given [here](doc/README.md).
 Please also read the next section if you need to setup a development environment.